Who are we?

 The Wisconsin Association of Hematology and Oncology (WAHO) is a powerful community of oncologists, nurse practitioners, physician assistants, and other allied health professionals who provide a voice for multidisciplinary cancer care teams and the patients they serve.

 Founded in 1991, WAHO is the largest oncology professional organization in the state.
 Members rely on us to provide innovative resources to help them stay ahead of the shifting healthcare landscape and challenges that directly impact the high-quality care their patients deserve—both locally and on a national level.

 As a Chapter Member of the Association of Community Cancer Centers (ACCC) and a State Affiliate of the American Society of Clinical Oncology (ASCO), our members receive valuable educational content and tools designed to respond to national challenges and trends.

-Along with 18 ACCC State Chapter Members that comprise the Oncology State Society Network, we collaborate with internal and external organizations to support the important work of healthcare professionals and improve the patient experience across the country.
+Along with 20 other ACCC State Chapter Members that comprise the Oncology State Societies at ACCC, we collaborate with internal and external organizations to support the important work of healthcare professionals and improve the patient experience across the country.

 To carry out our mission, we strive to:

 - Promote the highest professional standards of oncology and hematology in Wisconsin;